"It is the darkness that is the light, and the stillness that is the dancing"

 TS Elliot

 This is the home of belly dance.
 A living world of Middle Eastern dance where you can immerse yourself in its movement and colour, its costume and history.
-So much more than dance and entertainment... its a unique living culture.
+So much more than dance and entertainment... it is a unique living culture.

 Greetings!
 Welcome to the world of Middle Eastern dance.
 It's Arabic name is 'Raqs Sharqi' (pronounced ra_s Shar_i ) in Arabic because the sound of the 'q' in Arabic is 'Qaulf” - (a deep throated glotteral stopish sound), meaning dance of the Orient; or raqs baladi, which relates more to the folkloric styles, meaning 'dance of my country' or 'dance of my people'.
 In Turkish it is 'Rakkase'.